-- 513.5.
-For measurement of surface dose rates, see paras 233.1-233.6. - 514.1.
-While it is normally good practice to decontaminate a freight container, tank, intermediate bulk container or conveyance as quickly as possible so that it can be used for transporting other substances, there are situations, for example transport of uranium or thorium ores, where conveyances are essentially dedicated to the transport of radioactive material, including unpackaged radioactive material, and are continually contaminated.
-In cases where the practice of using dedicated conveyances is common, an exception to the need for quickly decontaminating these conveyances, tanks, intermediate bulk containers or freight containers, if applicable, is provided for as long as these conveyances, tanks, intermediate bulk containers or freight containers remain in that dedicated use.
+513.5.
+For measurement of surface dose rates, see paras 233.1-233.6.

+514.1.
+While it is normally good practice to decontaminate a freight container, tank, intermediate bulk container or conveyance as quickly as possible so that it can be used for transporting other substances, there are situations, the transport of uranium or thorium ores for example, where conveyances are essentially dedicated to the transport of radioactive material, including unpackaged radioactive material, and are continually contaminated.
+In cases where the practice of using dedicated conveyances is common, an exception to the need for quickly decontaminating these conveyances, tanks, intermediate bulk containers or freight containers, if applicable, is provided for as long as these freight containers, tanks, intermediate bulk containers or conveyances remain in that dedicated use.
 Decontamination of the internal surfaces after every use could lead to unnecessary exposure of workers.
 On the other hand, the external surfaces which are continually being exposed to the environment, and which are generally much easier to decontaminate, should be decontaminated to below the applicable limits after each use.

-It should be noted that para.
-414 of the 1985 Edition of the Transport Regulations was restricted to LSA material and SCOs.
-This provision is now limited to unpackaged radioactive material. - 514.2.
-When a freight container, intermediate bulk container or conveyance is used to transport packages of radioactive material, the requirements of paras 509 and 513 apply in full in order to avoid contamination of packages by the internal surface contamination of the freight container, intermediate bulk container or conveyance.
+514.2.
+When a freight container, tank, intermediate bulk container or conveyance is used to transport packages of radioactive material, the requirements of paras 509 and 513 apply in full in order to avoid contamination of packages by the internal surface contamination of the freight container, tank, intermediate bulk container or conveyance.